syropian/syropia/content/blog/reacting-to-scoped-slot-value-changes-in-vue-3/index.md

 const parentCount = ref(0)
 ```

 Now we should import our `WatchValue` component, and add it inside the `Counter` component.
+We'll pass `count` as the `value` prop, and we'll assign the changed value to `parentCount` inside the `change` event.
 Your whole component should now look like this:

 ```html
 <template>